Steve Mason (musician): Solo career (2009–present)

 In 2013, Mason released Monkey Minds in the Devil's Time.
 The album covers topics as diverse as his recent struggles with depression and loneliness, the suicide of David Kelly (former weapons inspector in Iraq) and the London riots.
 It received positive reviews: The Quietus suggested “If Mason’s last album Boys Outside was a window on his struggles with mental ill-health, Monkey Minds… moves from micro to macro as he harnesses his strong sense of social justice, while continuing to hone the crisp electronics that so perfectly soundtrack his ghostly, exhortatory vocals".
 The Independent called it "his most rewarding release since the Beta Band"; Record Collector stated it was “An attack on the lack of dissenting voices in popular culture, if this isn’t Mason’s bona fide masterpiece, it’s certainly approaching it”.
 To support the album, Mason played several UK dates as well as selected UK, Europe and Canadian festivals.
 Remixes of album tracks “Seen It All Before” and “Come To Me” by Greg Wilson and Derek Kaye were issued on 12” for Record Store Day 2014.

-In 2023, Mason released Brothers And Sisters.
-The album was recorded during Lockdown, in 2020.
+In 2023, Mason released Brothers & Sisters.
+The album was recorded during lockdown, in 2020.
 It steps away from his “radio friendly” style of 2019’s About The Light, marrying electronic elements with world music.
 Tom Doyle at Mojo singled out the title track as “a rallying cry to dormant ravers,” and concluded that the album was “a winning beats-driven combination of the personal and the universal.”
 Daryl Easlea at Record Collector noted that this may well be Mason’s friend and collaborator Martin Duffy’s final appearance on record (after his passing in December 2022) – “a fine way for him to finish, on an album full of intelligence and love.”
 Nick Roseblade said in Clash Magazine that Brothers & Sisters was “one of his best albums to date."
 A ten date UK tour to support the album runs April/May 2023.